benwhalley/just-enough-r/docs/understanding-interactions.md

 <img src="understanding-interactions_files/figure-html/unnamed-chunk-7-1.png" width="672" />

-This gives a pretty clear indication that something is going on, but we have no idea about the distriburion of the underlying data, and so how much confidence to place in the finding.
+This gives a pretty clear indication that something is going on, but we have no idea about the *distribution* of the underlying data, and so how much confidence we should place in the finding.
+We are also hiding distributional information that could be useful to check that assumptions of models we run later are also met (for example of equal variances between groups).

 If we want to preserve more information about the underlying distribution we can use density plots, boxplots, or pointrange plots, among others.

-Here we use a grouped^[we have used the `interaction()` function to automatically create groups within the data for both `liked` and `familiar`.] density plot:
+Here we use a grouped density plot.
+The `interaction()` function is used to automatically create a variable with the 4 possible groupings we can make when combining the`liked` and `familiar` variables:

 ```r